 To provide you with a cutting-edge site builder for WordPress Bricks uses the most modern technology stack (VueJS 3, etc.) while keeping sufficient backward compatibility.

 Below are a few minimum requirements your server should meet so Bricks runs smoothly:

 - MySQL 5.6+

-- WP memory limit of at least 64 MB
+- WordPress memory limit of at least 64 MB

 - Max file upload size of at least 16 MB

 - Modern browser: Please use the latest version of Chrome, Firefox, Safari, or Microsoft Edge when editing your website with Bricks.
-Older browsers such as Internet Explorer lack support for some of the more advanced builder features.
-No worries, your website will display properly in those older browsers.
-They are just not suitable for editing with Bricks.
+Older browsers (e.g. Internet Explorer) lack support for some of the more advanced builder features.

 How To Increase WP Memory Limit